MingyuYang-Yale/BENG469/FA23/Basic of HPC and OOD/README.md

 You should have received a email from Yale Center for Research Computing:
 <p><img width="800" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/SP21/Assignment1/mail-from-ycrc-mccleary.png" alt="foo bar" title="train &amp; tracks" /></p>

+the is specific for this course account. recommand to use it instead your own research account. this account will be removed after the class end.

 ## Log in to the HPC

 Only reachable from Yale campus network: